-We will send you a bill each month by the 15th of the previous month.
+We will send you a bill each month.
 Your premium is always due by the first day of the month.
 Make sure you follow these steps so there are no delays in processing your payments.
 You are responsible for making sure that your plan premium is paid on time.

-- Make your check out to Perennial Advantage Premier (HMO I-SNP), not CMS or HHS.
-You can also use a money order if you don't have a checking account. - Your check must be mailed to the address on the bill. - Write your Perennial Advantage Premier (HMO I-SNP) Member ID on your check.
-You can find your Member ID on the bill or on your ID card. - If someone else makes a payment for you, be sure your name and Member ID are written on the check. - If you want to pay more than one month's premium, just write the months you are paying and make your check out for the total amount. - If you do not receive a bill or lose it, call Member Services (phone numbers are printed on the back cover of this booklet).
+- Make your check out to Perennial Advantage Freedom (HMO), not CMS or HHS.
+You can also use a money order if you don't have a checking account. - Your check must be mailed to the address on the bill. - Write your Perennial Advantage Freedom (HMO) Member ID on your check.
+You can find your Member ID on the bill or on your ID card. - If someone else makes a payment for you, be sure your name and Member ID are written on the check. - If you want to pay more than one month's premium, just write the months you are paying and make your check out for the total amount. - If you do not receive a bill or lose it, call Member Services.

-Option 2: Having your Part D late enrollment penalty taken out of your monthly Social Security check method to take effect.
+Option 2: Having your Part D late enrollment penalty taken out of your monthly Social Security check

+Changing the way you pay your Part D late enrollment penalty.
+If you decide to change the option by which you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
 To change your payment method, contact Member Services.